devmtl2024/site/CODE_OF_CONDUCT.md

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Excessive swearing and offensive jokes are not appropriate for DjangoCon US.
+Excessive swearing and offensive jokes are not appropriate for /dev/mtl.
 We are all adults, capable of having adult conversations.
 Preface your presentation with appropriate Trigger/Content Warnings, if necessary.